Only 100 of each piece will ever exist. Once sold out, permanently retired.

 Mercedes-Benz CLR

-- Ready-to-hang, handmade from sustainable, museum-quality materials.
+- Ready-to-hang on arrival, fashioned from sustainable, museum-quality materials.

-- Made in Britain to exacting standards; allow a minimum of 1 working day for production, and 3 working days for delivery.
+- Produced to exacting standards; allow a minimum of 1 working day for production, and 3 working days for delivery.

 - Hand-signed and numbered certificate of authenticity and brushed aluminium decal on the reverse, with every order.